-A Nuffield scholarship will help a Pine Lodge farmer put his ideas on double cropping to the international test.By Geoff Adams
+A Nuffield scholarship will help a Pine Lodge farmer put his ideas on double cropping to the international test.GEOFF ADAMS January 15, 2013 4:02am

 Plant more crops in the annual rotation to increase soil moisture and organic health?